5 ways to increase revenue without killing profit

 Raising prices can increase revenue without requiring more customers or more work.
 The key is doing it strategically so you don't scare customers away.

 Once you know your current margin, you can set a sustainable target.
-This matches the habits of successful companies, as owners of high-growth businesses are more likely to seek expert advice.
 An accountant or bookkeeper can help you understand your true costs and set appropriate prices.
-They can assist with:
+They can help you:

-Calculate your current margin with our gross margin calculator.
+Calculate your current margin with the gross margin calculator.

-Read more on raising prices, including how to communicate changes to customers, in our guide How to increase prices.
+Read more on raising prices, including how to communicate changes to customers, in this guide on how to increase prices.

 Measuring and tracking your revenue growth